Developer Guide

 Given below is an example usage scenario and how the find mechanism behaves at each step.
 Input: find m/CS2101

-, your input will be tokenized using ArgumentTokenizer
+Step 3: In FindCommandParser#parseCommand, your input will be tokenized using ArgumentTokenizer.

-uses your input, then searches for the prefixes and returns the ArgumentMultimap
+ArgumentTokenizer uses your input, then searches for the prefixes and returns the ArgumentMultimap.

 Module: `m/`: `FindModuleCommandPaser`